 That can help the here-and-now.
 But it’s vital companies are also addressing the longer term too.
 That could be things like greater flexibility and more choice with working patterns.
 But it also includes looking carefully at workloads and considering what tools are available to support day-to-day working life.

 In what ways can payroll software and HR software help?

 Payroll software and HR software can handle work that would otherwise have to be done manually.
 That can be more time-consuming, potentially resulting in more errors, and ending up being a significant cause of stress.

 Reducing the amount of time spent on transactional activities creates more time to focus on strategy and deal with the rest of the workload.
-It also gives more time to talk and connect with others: important for everyone’s wellbeing, including HR and payroll professionals.
+It also gives more time to talk and connect with others: important for everyone’s wellbeing, including HR and payroll practitioners.
 Having more time to deal with the human side, opening up conversations and talking through issues, makes it a lot easier for HR and payroll to take positive steps to manage both other employees’ and their own wellbeing more effectively.

 - Reporting is simplified

 There’s a lot of pressure on HR and payroll to provide reports that they rely on themselves, and that are also needed by others in the business to make operational decisions.
 That can put both functions under pressure.
 They must provide the precise information needed, ensuring it’s up-to-date and accurate, by the deadline.

 Effective HR and payroll software can be quickly and easily interrogated to provide the information needed, quickly delivering reports once the necessary parameters are selected – and taking at least some of the pressure off those charged with providing them.